Diagnosis and Treatment of Lumbar Disc Herniation in Wake County

 Your orthopedic provider may also recommend an epidural steroid injection (ESI) into the area around the spinal nerves to reduce inflammation.

-If your lumbar disc herniation does not improve with six weeks of rest and conservative treatment, or you are experiencing severe neurological dysfunction like weakness or bowel and bladder incontinence, your provider will recommend surgery.
+The primary treatment for a lumbar disc herniation is conservative management.
+If your lumbar disc herniation does not improve with six weeks of rest and conservative treatment, or you are experiencing severe neurological dysfunction like weakness or bowel and bladder incontinence, your provider will most likely recommend surgery.

 Recovery after a discectomy is usually quick.
 You may feel immediate relief, or it may take a few days or weeks.
 Your orthopedic provider will first recommend a simple walking program, home exercises to strengthen the back and legs, and physical therapy.

-You should avoid lifting, bending, strenuous activity, and long car rides during the first two weeks.
-Most patients can return to work in 2-6 weeks.
+You should avoid lifting, bending, strenuous activity, and long car rides during the first two weeks of recovery.
+Most patients can return to work in 2 to 6 weeks.

 How Can I Prevent Lumbar Disc Herniation?